 As used in this rule:

-(B) Except as provided for in paragraph (D) of this rule, commencing with the rating year beginning July 1, 2009 for private employers and January 1, 2010 for public employer taxing districts, the bureau shall limit the increase in EM of an employer meeting the eligibility requirements of this rule to one hundred per cent of the EM published for that employer in the preceding rating year.
+(B) Except as provided for in paragraph (D) of this rule, the bureau shall limit the increase in EM of an employer meeting the eligibility requirements of this rule to one hundred per cent of the initial EM calculated for that employer in the preceding rating year.

 (C) Eligibility requirements.

-(b) Cannot have cumulative lapses in workers' compensation coverage in excess of forty days within the preceding twelve months .
+(b) Except as provided for in paragraphs (C)(1)(b)(i) and (C)(1)(b)(ii) of this rule, the employer must not have cumulative lapses in workers' compensation coverage in excess of forty days within the preceding twelve months.

 (2) An employer must annually complete a safety program prescribed by the division of safety and hygiene no later than safety requirement completion date during each policy year in which the cap applies.
 If the employer fails to comply with these requirements, the bureau will remove the cap for the policy year in which the requirements were not met and use employer's uncapped EM for that policy year.